 - A. The section chair and secretary will be elected annually or as necessary to fill a vacancy.
-The section will elect a representative to the Board of Directors every three years or as needed to fill a vacancy. - B. The term of office shall begin on Friday of the AAFS Annual Conference at which the officers are elected. - C. The section secretary will support administrative requirements of the section as directed by the section chair and be responsible for functions outlined in this section. - D. The section chair will be responsible for the section business meeting and agenda.
-Committees may be established at any time by the section chair or by majority vote of the membership present at the annual business meeting.
+The section will elect a representative to the Board of Directors every three years or as needed to fill a vacancy. - B. The term of office shall begin on Friday of the AAFS Annual Conference at which the officers are elected. - C. The section chair will be responsible for: - 1.
+Creating the agenda for all executive meetings - 2.
+Creating the section business meeting and agenda - 3.
+Accepting correspondence from the Academy, responding to these inquiries, and forwarding to the appropriate person - 4.
+Preparing the biannual section reports - 5.
+Liaising with all committees of the section to support their endeavors - 6.
+Processing applications for membership and promotion - 7.
+Establishing standing section committees may be established at any time by the section chair or by a majority vote of the membership present at the annual business meeting is required to establish a standing committee.
 The section chair has discretionary authority to abolish any committee established by a section chair, but only the membership may abolish a committee established by the membership.